-Though I am an advocate of DRM-free games, but I do use Steam as my storefront of choice.
-Please take some time out of your day though to check out GOG, they might not have the best selection of games, but all their stuff is entirely DRM free and worth your consideration if you want is available there.
+Though I am an advocate of DRM-free games, I do use Steam as my storefront of choice.
+Please take some time out of your day though to check out GOG, they might not have the best selection of games, but their entire catalogue is DRM-free and well worth your consideration if you want is available there.
 Anyone that uses or advocates for the Epic Games Store is seriously misguided, because while free games every 2 weeks or so is nice, selling your data to China and supporting anti-competitive strategies aren't worth it

 None of the reviews below are sponsored, there are no affiliate links either.
 I will only provide store links to GOG and/or Steam

 Video game analysts I recommend:

 Wolfenstein 2 is a cracking game that picks up from where The New Order left off in a spectacular fashion.
 The gunplay is tight, fast paced, and varied in terms of weapon usage.
 The story is riveting and engaging, with a couple unexpected plot twists.
 The graphics of the game leave absolutely nothing to be desired, and the performance of the game doesn't suffer in the slightest because of it.
 The game's story is lengthy but never loses your interest and there's plenty of extra side mission-style content that's unlocked when you've almost finished the game.

 The DLC are interesting, providing a different playstyle experience to the main campaign with all new areas, perks, characters, and stories.
 While the quality of the DLC means that it's not necessarily all that long in terms of gameplay time, I'd take this any day over some cosmetic or side mission adding DLC like you get in some other modern AAA titles.

 At the price the game tends to go on sale for, I'd recommend it without hesitation.
 Get the DLC if you know you're going to enjoy the game.